RiverArchitect/RA_wiki/wiki/Installation.md

     -   `Output` folder with sub-folders for `Rasters` from individual module runs.
     -   `.cache` folder occurs temporarily when the module is executed.
     -   `.templates` folder should not be modified and contains input (`*.inp`) files; if required, the module includes routines for changing the input files.
-    -   `cLifespanDesignAnalysis.py` contains GIS-based functional core for processing `Raster` files.
+    -   `cLifespanDesignAnalysis.py` contains a GIS-based functional core for processing `Raster` files.
     -   `cParameters.py` contains the parameter input core with pointers to `Raster`s and `Raster` names.
     -   `cReadInpLifespan.py` contains classes that read input data from `*.inp` files.
     -   `feature_analysis.py` coordinates class and function calls.